Find Trade Colleges

 $21,837 Avg Student Debt

-Rutgers University - New Brunswick landed the #24 spot in the 2023 rankings for the best bachelor’s degree trade school programs.
-Rutgers New Brunswick is a large public school situated in New Brunswick, New Jersey.
-It awarded 8,485 bachelor’s degrees in 2021-2022.
+Rutgers University - New Brunswick did quite well in this year’s ranking of the best places for trade school students to get a bachelor’s degree.
+It came in at #24 on the list.
+Rutgers University - New Brunswick is a large public school located in New Brunswick, New Jersey that handed out 8,485 bachelor’s degrees in 2021-2022.

 #25